tmobile/percy-cake/README.md

 - Shallow clone with 1 depth
 - Fetch remote commits with 1 depth
 - After clone/fetch, we never check out the files to working copy, just saving the git packed objects/files and will directly use the packed objects/files afterwards.
+- We use an in-memory cache layer in front of the IndexedDB.
+Due to the fact that read file operations are much more frequent than write file operations, the cache layer improves the user experience a lot.
+For write operations, the cache uses write-through strategy to ensure data updates are safely stored on IndexedDB.